-Figure 5-5 'Single' phone user crossing legs whilst on the phone
+Figure 5.5 'Single' phone user crossing legs whilst on the phone

 When sitting down crossed legs helps the user 'curl into themselves'.
 The legs act as a shield and also as a shelf on which the upper part of the body can lean upon.
-When standing up people seem to either lean up against a wall with crossed legs or stand freely with crossed legs.
-When sitting down the legs can either be positioned with the ankle is resting upon the knee crossed in the conventional way - at the knee, or crossed at the ankles with legs stretched straight out.
+When standing up - people seem

-Figure 5-6 'Single' phone user crossing legs whilst on the phone
+Figure 5.6 'Single' phone user crossing legs whilst on the phone